noaa-pifsc/esd-arp-resources/_pages/occ_team.md

 </ul>

 ### Access Data
 The NCRMP Visualization tool hosts water samples for random sites.
-Water chemistry is archived with OCADS, and other data is organized in NCEI collections.
+Water chemistry is archived with OCADS, and all other data is organized in NCEI collections and catalogged in our <a href = "https://www.fisheries.noaa.gov/inport/item/28844" target = "_blank">NCRMP metadata catalog</a> for each distinct region.

 #### Contact
 <ul>